 Language can have a big impact on a small conflict.
 The question “Can I see you in my office?” carries much more weight than its seven words suggest and rarely ends well for employees.
 It’s important for leaders and managers to understand their relationship with other employees and never walk into conflict resolution unprepared.
 If there’s a conflict, it must be addressed, but it’s more important to use an effective conflict resolution script, prepare what you are going to say, and practice it on another independent human before addressing the elephant in the room.

 A mentor is somebody who has been there and done that.
 They understand your struggle with micromanagement, and they’re more than just a great sounding board for your challenges.
 Some of the best mentors are found in Professional Practice degrees at Deakin University.

 Build on your experience with a Professional Practice master’s degree

 The difference between a micromanager and an effective manager is often just an adjustment of previous behaviours.
 Deakin University’s Professional Practice degrees recognise and reflect on your industry experience to help you become a better leader.

 In as little as 12 months, you can complete a fast-tracked Master of Leadership online while you work.
 Whether you’re working in management, or you’ve shown the potential to become a leader, this course acknowledges your wealth of skills and experience in a postgraduate qualification.

 With better leadership skills, you can focus on the bigger picture, rather than the cc’d emails, to achieve results and contribute to a culture that attracts the best employees to your organisation.

-Learn more about our innovative Professional Practice degree in leadership, where you can use your experience to gain a master’s degree.
+Learn more about our innovative Master in Leadership online, where you can use your experience to gain a master’s degree.
 Get in touch with our Enrolment team on 1300 043 524.